rrumale/machine-learning-live-labs/oml4r/oml4r-workshop/oml4r-workshop.md

   Your result should be: 3.
 This indicates that most number of customers have three dependents.

-15. Statistical exploration: Check quantiles for the given dataset.
+15. Data Exploration: : Check quantiles for the given dataset.
 This may be useful to identify outlier limits.
 The generic function 'quantile()' produces sample quantiles corresponding to the given probabilities.
 The smallest observation corresponds to a probability of 0 and the largest to a probability of 1.

   ```
   lower_bound <- quantile(CUST_INSUR_LTV$SALARY, 0.025)